ArianMokhtari/ArianMokhtari/README.md

 # 🌟 Hi, I’m Arian

-I’m a **Data Scientist and Analyst** currently working at **Solico Group**, a leading dairy company, and as a **part‑time Data Scientist** at **Axon Tarh Alborz** (remote).
+I’m a **Data Scientist and Analyst** currently working at **Solico Group**, a leading dairy company.
 I use data to drive insights and create analytics that help the business grow.
 My professional interests include machine learning, operational analytics, generative AI, and web scraping.

 ## Goals & Interests